jonnor/datascience-master/dat390/report.md

 * Lossy compression: .MP3

+## Time domain
-In the Time-domain an audio signal is a continiously varying signal corresponding to the pressure variation.
+In the time domain an audio signal is a continiously varying signal corresponding to the pressure variation of the acoustic signal.

 ![](./images/frog_waveform.png)